Kioryu/ENSF-409-Final-Project/README.md

     * Password: peanut
 3. Follow the GUI prompts to add course, add student or turn off the server

+* Important Notes:
+   * Do not type space after input in JTextFields
+   * Do not click Drop course or Add course button when TextFields are empty

 ## Additional Features
 * Added user login feature (typing in the correct studentID)
 * Added admin GUI for adding new courses, adding new students and terminate server